Gavriil1/CI_PP4_TD/README.md

 ## User Stories

-1. As a User I would like to login to my account.
+1. As a user, I would like to log in to my account.
-2. As a User I would like to create a new account.
+2. As a user, I would like to create a new account.
-3. As a User I would like to be able to move from Register page to Log In Page.
+3. As a user, I would like to be able to move from the Register page to the Log In page.
 4. As a user, I would like to create a new task.
-While creating the task, I may modify the following fieldsL 'title', 'description',  'importance','frequency', 'deadline'.
+While creating the task, I may modify the following fields: 'title,' 'description,' 'importance,' 'frequency,' 'deadline.'
-5. As a user, I would like to update a new task.
-While updating the task, I may modify the following fields: 'title', 'description',  'importance','frequency', 'deadline'.
+5. As a user, I would like to update a task.
+While updating the task, I may modify the following fields: 'title,' 'description,' 'importance,' 'frequency,' 'deadline.'
-6. As a user, while I am on "Create/Update Task" I need to go back, without modifying or creating task.
+6. As a user, while on the "Create/Update Task" page, I need to go back without modifying or creating a task.
-7. As a user I would like to delete the task.
+7. As a user, I would like to delete a task.
-8. As a user, while on "Delete" page I would like to return to homepage without deleting the task.
+8. As a user, while on the "Delete" page, I would like to return to the homepage without deleting the task.
-9. As a user,  I would like to read manual, to understand how to use the application.
+9. As a user, I would like to read the manual to understand how to use the application.
-10. As a user I would like to be able to send an email to admin, to contact him or share feedback.
+10. As a user, I would like to be able to send an email to the admin to contact him or share feedback.
-11. As a user I would like to see the list of book the admin propose for self development, and visit Amazon website where I can buy it.
+11. As a user, I would like to see the list of books the admin proposes for self-development and visit the Amazon website where I can buy them.